Winner Harvill Secker – Bloody Scotland crime writing award

 ‘[Kamil is a] likeable inspector . . .
 We shall hear much more of him’ Daily Mail

-‘An elegantly constructed thriller’ Times
+‘An elegantly constructed thriller’ The Times

 ‘Alternating between past events in Kolkata and the present, Kamil makes an appealing narrator, haunted but gently humorous and always humane as he negotiates a minefield of conflicting loyalties, warnings from the Met and UK immigration, and attempts on his life.’
 The Guardian